CJRoshi/Rubiks-AI-Solver/readme.md

 ### 5. **The GUI/RubiksNet App**

 * This was tricky to implement.
-The [appliation flow described](#1.-Purpose) is essentially the same, though we'd like to highlight some specifics of the app.
+The [application flow described](#1.-Purpose) is essentially the same, though we'd like to highlight some specifics of the app.
     * We devised a system to make it easier for the user to correct color predictions.
     * We call this system **ColorSquare**.
     * It creates a grid of ColorSquares that behave as follows: